shred/acme4j/src/doc/docs/usage/order.md

 `Authorization.getChallenges()` returns a collection of all `Challenge`s offered by the CA for domain ownership validation.
 You only need to complete _one_ of them to successfully authorize your domain.
 You would usually pick the challenge that is best suited for your infrastructure.

 !!! tip
     See [here](../challenge/index.md) for a description of all standard challenges.
-However, your CA may not offer all of the standard types, and may offer additional, proprietary challenge types.
+However, your CA may not offer all the standard types, and may offer additional, proprietary challenge types.

 The simplest way is to invoke `findChallenge()`, stating the challenge type your system is able to provide (either as challenge name or challenge class type):